-Designing my porch plants is one of my favorite things to do in April.
+Designing my porch plants is one of my favorite things in April.
 You could do the pots earlier if you don’t mind bringing them in during colder nights, but I don’t want to deal with that again this year.
 I learned my lesson after last year’s unexpected frost.

 After the months, my petunias started to get super heavy, so I trimmed their ends, which seemed to help!
 Sometimes, you have to become a top hairstylist with your flowers.

 I found these $5 tins at Walmart and filled them with red, white, and blue petunias a few weeks before the 4th of July.
 They lasted until October!
 It’s fun to find unique ways to plant flowers!
-I’m pretty sure these were meant for ice buckets to keep your drinks on, but I think they made the perfect-looking porch pots!
+I’m sure these were meant for ice buckets to keep your drinks on, but I think they made the perfect-looking porch pots!
 It’s great to think outside the box.
 Blog post on how we painted our back patio!

 How did you decide on what to plant in your garden?

 I get a ton of inspiration through Pinterest, or I’ll see a flower that catches my eye while walking around the garden center.
 My mom has helped a lot with choosing flowers as well.
 I knew right away that I wanted my front flower bed to be heavy with roses, which is why I have over twenty rose bushes in the front of my house, and I filled them in with a few of my favorite perennials.
-Sometimes, I’ll learn about a new variety if my nursery has them in.
+Sometimes, I’ll learn about a new variety if my nursery has them.
 I can always make room for a new plant.
 Every year, I line my garden bed with petunias.
-They are so inexpensive, get so big and luscious, and constantly bloom!
+They are inexpensive, get so big and luscious, and constantly bloom!
 The downfall is that you have to deadhead morning and night to keep up, and you’ll have to replace them each year.
 However, I enjoy all of that.

 Garden Tools & Accessories I Use The Most